BuddhikaBICT-UoR-FoT-6/ICT-1153_G7_SL_EDcotor.lk---Medical-Website/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👥 Team

-- **Course**: ICT-1153 Web Technologies
-- **Institution**: [Your Institution Name]
-- **Academic Level**: Level 1, Semester 1

-## 📞 Support

-For support and questions:
-- 📧 Email: info@sledoctor.lk
-- 📱 Phone: +94753178064
-- 🌐 Website: [Your Website URL]

-## 🙏 Acknowledgments

-- Course instructors and teaching assistants
-- Medical professionals who provided domain expertise
-- Open source community for inspiration and resources

----

 **⭐ Star this repository if you found it helpful!**